 However thorough our automated, manual, and exploratory testing we’re never going to have perfect software quality.
 Integration-testing might be a pattern to ensure integrated code meets some arbitrary quality bar but it won’t be perfect.

 CI implies a different approach.
-Continuous exploratory testing of the master version.
+Continuous exploratory testing of the main version.
 Continually improving our understanding of the current state of the system.
 Continuously improving it as our understanding improves.
 Combine this with TDD and high levels of automated checks and we can have some confidence that each micro change we integrate works as intended.

 “but we need to be able to do bugfixes”

 Many teams work in batches.
 Deploying and releasing one set of features, working on more features in feature branches, then integrating, deploying, and releasing the next batch.

 Under this model they can keep a branch that represents the current deployed version of the software.
 When an urgent bug is discovered in production they can fix it on this branch and deploy just that change.